How to deploy with Helm* Chart#

 There could be several possible reasons for this.
 Most likely reasons are storage unavailability, node unavailability, network slow-down or faulty network etc. Please check with your cluster admin or try fresh installation of charts, after deleting the PVC (see next issue) and un-installing the current chart.

-• All containers Ready, all Pods in Running state, application UI is accessible but search or summary is failing.
+• All containers Ready, all Pods in Running state, application UI is accessible but search or summarization is failing.

 If PVC has been configured to be retained, most common reason for application to fail to work is a stale PVC.
 This problem most likely occurs when helm charts are re-installed after some updates to helm chart or the application image.
 To fix this, delete the PVC before re-installing the helm chart by following command: